chimmykk/Namada-Application/README.md

 Before getting started, ensure you have the following requirements fulfilled:

 - **Namada SDK:** Ensure you have the Namada SDK installed.
 Installation instructions can be found [here](https://docs.namada.net/integrating-with-namada/sdk).
 - **Latest Block Sync:** Sync with the latest blocks for smooth operation.
-Instructions for syncing can be found in the Namada documentation.
+Instructions for syncing can be found [here](https://github.com/anoma/namada/issues/2900#issuecomment-2002000460).
 - **Node.js Installed:** Node.js is required to run the project.
 If you haven't installed it yet, you can download it [here](https://nodejs.org/).

 ## Getting Started